dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-yaml.md

   \ data serialization format used for configuration files and data exchange\u2026"
 lastmod: '2024-03-13T22:44:59.763632-06:00'
 model: gpt-4-0125-preview
-summary: "YAML, a recursive acronym for \"YAML Ain't Markup Language,\" is a human-readable\
-  \ data serialization format used for configuration files and data exchange\u2026"
+summary: YAML, a recursive acronym for "YAML Ain't Markup Language," is a human-readable data serialization format used for configuration files and data exchange between languages with different data structures.
 title: Working with YAML
 weight: 41
 ---